 “In 5 years time blockchain will be all around us and we won’t even think about it as something major, same as we use the internet every day but don’t think where it is or how it works,” he tells The Recursive.

-Then, there is also the potential that “zero knowledge” technology has.
+Then, there is also the potential of “zero knowledge”.

 “There is another huge breakthrough on so-called “zero knowledge” technology.
 This tech changes the whole paradigm as it brings privacy features to public blockchains!
 Currently everything we do on blockchains can be tracked by anyone who owns a browser and this tech will remove that issue as it will enable us true privacy,” Sinovcic explains.